yanQval/yao-archlab-s20/lab1/lab1-handout.md

 ### Correctness

-TA emulates your program to generate a output pixel file.
+TA emulates your program to generate an output pixel file.
 Then TA compares it with a pre-processed golden pixel file.
 More matches mean higher correctness score.
 Note that we will use different input image pairs for grading!

 ### Performance

 Output of SPIM total cycle.